 - Fully integrated with Windows, supporting all Windows-specific features, modules, and cmdlets.

-- Runs on the .NET Framework.
+- Runs on .NET Framework.

 - Ideal for managing Windows environments, including Active Directory, Exchange, and other Windows-specific services.